AlexanderMenkeev/WeaponAsset/Assets/NeatBullets/Documentation/README.md

-# About NEAT Projectiles
+# About NEAT Bullets

-NEAT Projectiles is a tool for Unity that allows you to create weapons that have unique 2D projectile flight patterns.
+NEAT Bullets is a tool for Unity that allows you to create weapons that have unique 2D projectile flight patterns.
 Trajectory of projectiles is determined by a set of parameters and an artificial neural network generated using the NEAT algorithm[^1].

 ---